christopheryoung/chrisyoung/site/prose/blog/posts/2006-02-02_ice_ice_baby.markdown

 Depends on Dinner</i></a>, p.
 292: <blockquote>The Norwegians cut ice and sold it to most of Europe during the nineteenth century.
-In 1822, when the first Norwegian ice cargo arrived in Britain, it caused consternation at the customs house, becuase it did not fit into classification lists for import duties.
+In 1822, when the first Norwegian ice cargo arrived in Britain, it caused consternation at the customs house, because it did not fit into classification lists for import duties.
 By the time it was decided that ice was "dry goods," the whole cargo had liquefied.</blockquote>